SloCompTech/docker-nginx/README.md

 Docker with nginx web server and s6 overlay already setup to run website.

+## Configuration

+All nginx configuration files are copied into `/config` on first container start.

 ## Install

 - Mount `/config` folder (nginx configuration directory).